appserver-io/appserver/_docs/deployment.md

 The deploy directory in the appserver.io Application Server distribution is the location end users can place their deployment content (e. g. phar files) to have it deployed into the server runtime.

-Users, particularly those running production systems, are encouraged to use the appserver.io AS management APIs to upload and deploy deployment content.
+Users, particularly those running production systems, are encouraged to use the appserver.io AS management APIs to upload and deploy content.

 ## Deployment Modes

-The scanner actually only suports manual deployment mode which means that you have to restart the server to process deployment of your content.
+The scanner actually only supports manual deployment mode which means that you have to restart the server to process deployment of your content.
 In this mode, the scanner will not attempt to directly monitor the deployment content and decide if or when the end user wishes the content to be deployed or undeployed.
-Instead, the scanner relies on a system of marker files, with the user's addition or removal of a marker file serving as a sort of command telling the scanner to deploy, undeploy or redeploy content.
+Instead, the scanner relies on a system of marker files, with the users addition or removal of a marker file serving as a sort of command telling the scanner to deploy, undeploy or redeploy content.

-It is also possible to copy your unzipped content directly into the webapps folder.
-After restarting the webserver your content will then be deployed without having any impact on the deployment scanner, because only zipped (.phar) content will be recognized.
+It is also possible to copy your unzipped content directly into the web apps folder.
+After restarting the web server your content will then be deployed without having any impact on the deployment scanner because only zipped (.phar) content will be recognized.

 ## Marker Files

 The marker files always have the same name as the deployment content to which they relate, but with an additional file suffix appended.
-For example, the marker file to indicate the example.phar file should be deployed is named `example.phar.dodeploy`.
+For example, the marker file to indicate the example.phar file should be deployed as `example.phar.dodeploy`.
 Different marker file suffixes have different meanings.

 The relevant marker file types are: